boucadair/ietf-slice-overview/draft-boucadair-teas-ietf-slicing-overview.md

 ## Using Network Resource Partitions (NRPs) and Slice-Flow Aggregates {#flow-agg}

 {{?I-D.ietf-teas-ns-ip-mpls}} proposes a model that is inspired from the Diffserv model for the realization of Network Slices over IP/MPLS networks.
 Specifically, this model introduces the concept of Slice-Flow Aggregate which is defined as a collection of packets that are mapped to an NRP and are given the same forwarding treatment in a shared network.
-An aggregate can group flows from of one or more RFC XXXX Network Slice Services.
+An aggregate can group flows from of one or more RFC 9543 Network Slice Services.

 {{?I-D.ietf-teas-ns-ip-mpls}} also introduces the notion of NRP Policy that is used to trigger the creation of NRPs that will support a given Slice-Flow Aggregate.
 In some deployment schemes, packets that belong to a Slice-Flow Aggregate are forwarded by intermediate node along the appropriate NRP by processing an NRP Selector that is carried by these packets.

 ## Optical Transport Networks (OTN) Slicing

 {{?I-D.ietf-ccamp-yang-otn-slicing}} defines Optical Transport Networks (OTN) slice as an OTN virtual network topology connecting a number of OTN endpoints using a set of shared or dedicated OTN network resources to satisfy specific SLOs.
-OTN slices are considered as a technology-specific realization of an RFC XXXX Network Slice in the OTN domain.
+OTN slices are considered as a technology-specific realization of an RFC 9543 Network Slice in the OTN domain.

 ## VPN+